midtown-ai/www/docs/glossary/l.md

 ## LLaMA-Adapter Model

  We present LLaMA-Adapter, a lightweight adaption method to efficiently fine-tune [LLaMA][LLaMA Model] into an instruction-following model.
 Using 52K self-instruct demonstrations, LLaMA-Adapter only introduces 1.2M learnable parameters upon the frozen LLaMA 7B model, and costs less than one hour for fine-tuning on 8 A100 GPUs.
 Specifically, we adopt a set of learnable adaption prompts, and prepend them to the input text tokens at higher transformer layers.
 Then, a zero-init attention mechanism with zero gating is proposed, which adaptively injects the new instructional cues into LLaMA, while effectively preserves its pre-trained knowledge.
 With efficient training, LLaMA-Adapter generates high-quality responses, comparable to Alpaca with fully fine-tuned 7B parameters.
-Furthermore, our approach can be simply extended to multi-modal input, e.g., images, for image-conditioned [LLaMA][LLaMa Model], which achieves superior reasoning capacity on [ScienceQA][ScienceQA Dataset].
+Furthermore, our approach can be simply extended to multi-modal input, e.g., images, for image-conditioned [LLaMa], which achieves superior reasoning capacity on [ScienceQA][ScienceQA Dataset].

  {% pdf "https://arxiv.org/pdf/2303.16199.pdf" %}

  More at:

   * paper - [https://arxiv.org/abs/2303.16199](https://arxiv.org/abs/2303.16199)

  See also [L], ...